9 Questions For Indonesian Risk-Taker Paulina Purnomowati

 “The Apprentice: ONE Championship Edition” is just around the corner, and like fans all over the world, Indonesian businesswoman Paulina Purnomowati is excited for one of the biggest unscripted reality shows in recent years.

 The calm, collected, and cheerful Purnomowati has a wealth of experience in the business world.
 Now, the Jakarta native leaves her comfort zone to embark on a new adventure, and she is ready to work together – and compete – with other handpicked candidates from across the globe.

 “Pungky,” as she is affectionately known, holds an MBA in International Business & Marketing from Northeastern University in Boston, Massachusetts.
 She has held multiple key leadership positions in various companies and organizations, and now, she hopes to become ONE Chairman and CEO Chatri Sityodtong‘s apprentice.

-Before the show premieres on 18 March, we asked the Indonesian risk-taker nine questions about her incredible life journey, what motivated her to join the toughest version of “The Apprentice” yet, and more!
+Before the Netflix premiere in 2022’s first quarter, we asked the Indonesian risk-taker nine questions about her incredible life journey, what motivated her to join the toughest version of “The Apprentice” yet, and more!